A Cinematic Music Series — lionel Cohen

 How to Suppress an Idea

-Ideas, unlike thoughts, aspire to permanence.
-They want to be passed on, preserved, institutionalized.
-The third volume interrogates this ambition — the violence required to truly extinguish something that has become part of a worldview.
+Ideas aspire to permanence.
+Volume III interrogates the violence required to extinguish something that has become part of a worldview.
 The music grows structural, almost architectural, before collapsing inward under its own weight.

 IV